andrewstepanets/aws-crud-auth-cdk/README.md

 - Record which user performed the action
 - Store audit records in a separate table

+---

+### Step 9 - Secure batch upload with antivirus scanning

+- Add batch upload of scenarios via CSV files
+- Upload files to S3
+- Scan uploaded files for malware using an ClamAV antivirus engine
+- Process only clean files asynchronously
+- Persist validated data into DynamoDB
+- Notify users about processing results

 ## Current status

 ### Step 1 – Foundation